forxenn/ccas/README.md

 This repository contains C++ codes for the paper:

-> Practically and Theoretically Efficient Algorithm for 𝑘-Clique Densest Subgraph Discovery
+> Efficient 𝑘-Clique Densest Subgraph Discovery: Towards Bridging Practice and Theory

 ## Introduction